beingaturtle/beingaturtle.github.io/docs/task1.md

     !!!
 Danger
         1. If you encounter a "Session Timeout", press the "OK" button that pops-up, and it will automatically refresh the page for you
-        2. Repeatedly signing in with wrong credentials can cause the BCIT Website to block you devices from logging in
+        2. Repeatedly signing in with wrong credentials can cause the BCIT Website to block your devices from logging in

 ## Navigate to Course Schedule
 1. Find the “Online Self Service” category on the right side of the myBCIT website